 POLHN develops, provides and sponsors appropriate non-credited and accredited curricula in the areas of medicine, nursing, health education and public health facilitated through various collaborative partners.
 These include universities, institutions, professional bodies, healthcare organisations, and research entities.

-Short self-paced continuing professional development (CPD) refresher courses are made available to health workers, clinicians, public health practitioners and other users at no fee via the internet through POLHN course page.
+Short self-paced continuing professional development (CPD) refresher courses are made available to health workers, clinicians, public health practitioners and other users at no fee via the internet through the POLHN course page.
 POLHN also sponsors specialised online accredited postgraduate programmes from partner universities.

 POLHN envisions achieving e-learning excellence for a better Pacific health workforce.
 Through online education and collaborative partnerships, it is able to develop health workers with a sustainable and responsive skill mix, without causing financial burden.

-E-learning excellence for a better Pacific health workforce
+E-learning excellence for a better Pacific health workforce.

 - To provide access to quality, equitable, efficient and effective e-learning platforms that support health workers to maintain relevant skills and in so doing to enable countries to have a more sustainable and responsive skill mix;